maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 RetroBASIC allows multiple prompt strings in a single statement:

     10 PRINT "Enter three numbers to be summed..."
-    20 INPUT "What is value 1 "A,"What is value 2",B,"What is value 3",C
+    20 INPUT "What is value 1 ",A,"What is value 2",B,"What is value 3",C
     30 PRINT "The total is "A+B+C

 If the user types in all the values at once, the interaction might look like this: